Auditor calls $2,400 gift card for retiring Manotick BIA head 'inappropriate' | CBC News

 A decision by the board of the Manotick Business Improvement Area (MBIA) to approve a $2,400 gift card to recognize its retiring executive director was "inappropriate," according to a report from Ottawa's auditor general that found holes in the MBIA's expense policy.

 Besides the gift card, the organization paid for salon and spa accessories for board members or their families.
-The money came from levies collected on the property tax bills of BIA members.
+The money came from levies collected on the property tax bills of MBIA members in the rural south Ottawa community.

-"While MBIA representatives indicated that these types of gifts are provided to support those within the community and their past contributions to the BIA, it is our professional opinion that such expenses are inappropriate and not aligned with the MBIA's mandate," said the report from the auditor general, Nathalie Gougeon.
+"While MBIA representatives indicated that these types of gifts are provided to support those within the community and their past contributions to the BIA, it is our professional opinion that such expenses are inappropriate and not aligned with the MBIA's mandate," said the report from Auditor General Nathalie Gougeon.

-Her report looked at 23 purchases in 2022, based on allegations that came through the city's fraud and waste hotline.
-Of those, fourteen lacked "sufficient evidence to conclude whether the expenses directly related to MBIA business activities."
+Her report looked at 23 purchases in 2022 based on allegations that came through the city's fraud and waste hotline.
+Of those, 14 lacked "sufficient evidence to conclude whether the expenses directly related to MBIA business activities."

 That included restaurant meals with no record of the purpose or the attendees, as well as gifts of a personal nature.